-- Carry your underwears since buying them here may be tricky especially if you are not slim.
+- Carry your underwear since buying them here may be tricky especially if you are not slim.
 Chinese ladies are slim.

 - Leggings for ladies as they are often easy to dry.

-- Jeans is a must as they often go with anything.
+- Jeans are a must as they often go with anything.